erictaelee/assessment/readme.txt

 The client is very active in the project and wants a technical breakdown of what you did and how you resolved the missing items.
 So we need a writing assessment as well as the code above.
 They also want to know how the design UI/UX and FED code practices could be improved down the road, so please include that as well in your writing.

+Font: I've googled the Allura and Alex Brush font and found the link that had these fonts.
+Copied and pasted it into the <head> tag.
+Site logos: I've chosen SVG file over PNG becuase SVG is easily scalable at high resolution without losing quality and the file size does not change.
+The downside is that the SVG file struggles with older browsers, however the client is using retina screens, which means they are using a newer device.
+Icons: I've removed the 'visually-hidden' class that hides the icon and added an internal image.